How to Schedule an Interview

 Requests to interview the parents of a patient will be communicated to the family but the decision to participate in the interview is left to them.

 We are required to follow federal privacy laws in our response to requests for patient information.
-We can only release information about a patient if we have the consent of the child’s parent or guardian.
+We can release information about a patient only if we have the consent of the child’s parent or guardian.

 Children’s is staffed by regionally- and nationally-known experts in a wide range of childhood diseases, treatment programs and services who are available to speak on topics, including: